HussamSalah399/disney-plus-clone/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit: `http://localhost:3000`

-## Technologies Used

-- React
-- React Router
-- Firebase (for hosting and backend services)

 ## Contributing